 São Tomé and Príncipe holds regular, competitive national elections and has undergone multiple transfers of power between rival parties.
 Civil liberties are generally respected, but poverty and corruption have weakened some institutions and contributed to dysfunction in the justice system.
-The opposition has accused the ruling party of using its control over the presidency and a strong parliamentary majority to consolidate power.
+Threats to judicial independence have been a growing concern in recent years.

 POLITICAL RIGHTS: 34 / 40